CalSch/CalSch.github.io/content/ideas.md

 title='Home'
 +++

-Free ideas for you, make them real:
+Free ideas for you.
+Make them real:

 1. a maze game that uses wave function collapse to procedurally generate the maze, but anything that you can't see (ie. outside the screen or outside a field of view) gets regenerated
 1. a raytracer that logs everything about the image